Dynamics of Quadruple Systems Composed of Two Binaries: Stars, White Dwarfs, and Implications for Ia Supernovae: Secular Evolution of Quadruple versus Triple Systems

 \subsection{Orbital size dependence}

 Does the result we obtain in the previous subsections depend strongly on the orbital sizes?
 In this subsection we investigate the dependence of the size of the companion binary orbit.
-When $a_2$ (semi-major axis of orbit B) is very small, the orbital angular momentum of orbit B is small and the system reduces to the triple system limit.
+When $a_2$ (semi-major axis of orbit B) is very small, the orbital angular momentum of orbit B is small and the system reduces to the triple system limit (more precisely, if we treat the binary B as two point masses).
 Increasing $a_2$ enhances the high-$e$ fraction of the orbit A, as described in \S\ref{subsec:enhanced_frac},\ref{subsec:GrowingFrac}.
-However, when $a_2$ is very large, so that the LK timescale $t_{\scriptscriptstyle \rm LK2}$ is very small comparing to $t_{\scriptscriptstyle \rm LK1}$, the oscillatory perturbation exerted on the orbit A by the orbit B is rapid and is averaged out.
-Thus the high-$e$ fraction should again drop and approach the triple system limit, where the initial inclination should instead be estimated using the averaged angular momentum of the orbit B \citep[][]{2017MNRAS.470.1657H}.
+However, when $a_2$ is very large, so that the LK timescale $t_{\scriptscriptstyle \rm LK2}$ is very small comparing to $t_{\scriptscriptstyle \rm LK1}$, the oscillatory perturbation exerted on the mutual orbit by the orbit B is rapid and is averaged out.
+At the TPL of the orbit A, the high-$e$ fraction of the orbit A should drop and approach the triple system limit, where the initial inclination should instead be estimated using the averaged angular momentum of the mutual orbit \citep[][]{2017MNRAS.470.1657H}.
+However, this is only true when the Kozai timescales are much longer than both inner and outer orbits, which sets an upper limit for the choice of $a_2$.
+For non-TPL systems, it is not clear to what extent the effect from the orbit B is averaged out and suppressed, so that it is likely that the triple limit may not be reached in the valid range of $a_1\ll a_2\ll a$.

-In Figure \ref{fig:a2dependence} we show that the percentages of systems whose ``A'' and ``B'' inner orbits reach the high-$e$, $f_1$ and $f_2$ respectively, change with different values of $a_2$ ranging from 8.5 AU to 22.0 AU with a step size of 0.1 AU (for the set of random oriented systems described in \S\ref{subsec:enhanced_frac} but with only $10^4$ systems for each $a_2$).
+In Figure \ref{fig:a2dependence} we show how the percentages of systems whose ``A'' and ``B'' inner orbits reach the high-$e$, $f_1$ and $f_2$ respectively, change with different values of $a_2$ ranging from 8.5 AU to 22.0 AU with a step size of 0.1 AU (for the set of random oriented systems described in \S\ref{subsec:enhanced_frac} but with only $10^4$ systems for each $a_2$ and only up to 5 Gyr).
 The total fraction $f_1+f_2$ is also plotted.
 We can see that the high-$e$ fraction of the inner orbit A is much larger than the equivalent triple case ($\sim$5.8\%) for a large range of $a_2$.
 Thus, we confirm that our result that quadruple systems can largely enhance the high-$e$ fraction is true for a broad range of orbital size configurations.